KokoBello/article-apimockserver/ARTICLE.md

-WIP: draft 2021-03-11
+WIP: draft 2021-03-14

+Test terminolog (often a bit confusing)

+* Platform tests.
+Spanning
+- e2e
+- contract
+- acceptance

+* Application tests
+- system
+- component
+Test a
+- unit
+Test a single or a few classes

 # How we setup a api mock server for distributed e2e testing

-In my current project, we're building a distributed e-commerce solution, consisting of a number of microservices, communicating with supporting, (often) legacy, systems.
+In my current project, we're building a distributed e-commerce solution, consisting of a number of microservices, communicating with supporting, (sometimes) legacy, systems.
 As in all e-commerce solutions we need to lookup customers, perform credit, risk and fraud checks, payments, lookup offers, products and stock levels, among other things.

-Some of these "supporting" systems we use to accomplish all this are already in place.
-Some are off-the-shelfe products, some are external and some are built by other teams.
-Either way, we mave more or less control over them, and basically every system has its unique use case on how to setup, and maintain its data.
+Some of the systems are off-the-shelfe products, some are external and some are built by other teams.
+Either way, we have more or less control over them, and basically every system has its unique use case on how to setup, and maintain its data.

 The idea with standalone mock servers isn't in any way new, and doesn't solve all problems, but we are really satisfied with how easily it was to get started, and the level of confidence we get with relatively low effort.
 I will deomstrate how we achived this, using a simple wrapper of the excelellent Wiremock framework.